mike-duvall/kanban-now-card-service/README.md

-Rest(like) Interface:
+Rest(like*) Interface:

     * To retrieve a list of postponed cards for a specific board

         GET /cards/board/{boardId}

+    * To postpone a card

+        POST /cards/{cardId}/postpone

+        pass number of days to postpone in the body

+Coming next:

+    * The ability to get all cards for a board (not just postponed one)
-Coming next:  The ability to postpone a specific card
+    * The ability to add cards to a board